zaphosting/docs/docs/theisle-firststeps-dashboard.md

 ---
 id: theisle-firststeps-dashboard
 title: "The Isle: Dashboard overview"
-description: Information about the dashboard of an The Isle server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: "Information about the dashboard of an The Isle server from ZAP-Hosting"
 sidebar_label: Dashboard
 services:
   - gameserver-theisle